aka-NameRec/tap_launcher/docs/quickstart.md

 1. Make sure your terminal/IDE doesn't capture the key combination first
 2. Try with `--verbose` to see debug output
-3. Check if the timeout is too short - try `--timeout 0.3`
+3. Check if the keys are being recognized

 ### Application Doesn't Start